Refugee-Law-Lab/UNHCR-Visualization/README.md

 ipython == 7.16.1

-Special thanks to SSHRC for funding and UNHCR for making the data freely and easily accessible.
+Special thanks to UNHCR for making the data freely and easily accessible.

+This research was funded in part by the Social Sciences and Humanities Research Council of Canada.